kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Latest News

+* [12/2019] I received invitation to attend the [2020 CRA Career Mentoring Workshop](https://cra.org/events/2020-career-mentoring-workshop/), Washington, DC, USA.

+* [12/2019] I presented our paper at [IEEE CSCI 2019](https://americancse.org/events/csci2019), Las Vegas, NV, USA.
+I also served as session chair for one of the sessions at IEEE CSCI 2019

 * [10/2019] Our paper titled “Thermal-Aware Power Capping Allocation Model for High Performance Computing Systems” has been accepted in [IEEE CSCI 2019](https://americancse.org/events/csci2019).
 (Acceptance rate: 17%)

 * [10/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation ([ACM SIGSIM PADS 2020](https://www.acm-sigsim-pads.org/)), Miami, FL, USA.